ToonyLoony/OpenVAS_Project/README.md

 <br />

 <h4>Conclusion</h4>
-Overall this was just a very short demonstration of me using Nessus, i hope you learnt something and enjoyed :p
+Overall in this project i wanted to simply demonstrate the power of OpenVAS , whilst also highlighting just how dangerous some of this vulnerabilties can be if not remediated quickly!
+I hope you enjoyed :p

+If you would like to look into the vulnerability i exploited the CVE can be found here https://nvd.nist.gov/vuln/detail/CVE-2014-3120

+Thanks you for Reading My Post ❤️
 </p>